 - Visible abdominal bloating

-What causes puppy vomiting?
-The list is long, and includes:
+What are the causes of vomiting?
+The list is long and includes:

 - Eating something that causes inflammation, obstruction or infection in the gut